Obolon, Kyiv: Historical map studies

 The Ukrainian historian Mykola Zakrevsky drew a series of Kyiv historical maps, since the Princess Olga time, the 20th century up to the 19th century.
-On all maps map Obolon begins once city's rampart near Podil on the right bank of the Pochaina River, next to the present Taras Shevchenko metro station.
+On all maps Obolon begins once city's rampart near Podil on the right bank of the Pochaina River, next to the present Taras Shevchenko metro station.

-On the Kyiv map of 1902 year created by city's land surveyor Tairov, Obolon is depicted on the left bank of the Pochaina River mouth, where modern Rybalsky Ostriv suburb is.
+On the Kyiv map of 1902 year created by city's land surveyor Tairov, Obolon is depicted on the left bank of the Pochaina River mouth, where modern Rybalskyi Ostriv suburb is.
 There were city's pasture and haymakings marked on the place of the present-day Obolon suburb.
-All these terrains belonged to Kyiv's administrative division by then - the Plosky Uchastok (Плоскій Участокъ, the Flat Area).
+All these terrains belonged to Kyiv's administrative division by then - the Ploskyi Uchastok (Плоскій Участокъ, the Flat Area).

 History

 Early time

 Around the chronicles Pochaina River, nowadays it is the Opechen lakes system, were found the Mesolithic and Zarubintsy culture archaeological sites.

 Remains of settlements the 1th BC - 2nd AD centuries and the 6th - 7th centuries were found in Obolon.

 The first who drew special attention to Obolon was the Ukrainian historian Volodymyr Antonovych, who got 200 bronze Roman coins there in 1876, which were dated the second half of 3rd - the first half of 4th centuries.
 Then he suggested that there was a settlement in Obolon, whose inhabitants conducted exchange with antiquity cities of the Northern Black Sea.
 Further Obolon was explored in particular by Turvont Kybalchych, Mykola Biliashivsky, Oleksandr Ertel, A. A. Piantkovsky, Valeria Kozlovska and Petro Kurinny.

 Before the Kievan Rus epoch it was a territory of Eastern Polans.
 The Veles worship place was there at the pagan times.

 At the time of Kievan Rus and the Grand Duchy of Lithuania the land belonged to the Principality of Kyiv.
 Obolon often became a place of battles with nomads and during princely feuds.

 After the Union of Lublin this territory was a part of the Kyiv Voivodeship of the Crown of the Kingdom of Poland of the Polish–Lithuanian Commonwealth.

 At the time of the Cossack Hetmanate, Obolon belonged to the Kyiv Regiment.
 Obolon's pasture and haymakings were often an object of arguments between Cossacks, the city magistrate, monasteries and the garrison of Tsardom of Muscovy in Kyiv.

 During the Russo-Turkish Wars, palisades were being built there.

 In 1911 the Kurenivka civil aerodrome was opened on Obolon fields.